A GREENLANDIC SUMMER ADVENTURE

 DAY 6 — Goodbye for now East Greenland

 On your sixth day, it is time to say goodbye for now.
-In the morning, you will go by boat for your transfer back to Kulusuk airport.
+3.30 pm you will go by boat for your transfer back to Kulusuk airport.

 NB: The itinerary can be subject to change in the order of the excursions.
 The content of the tour will remain the same.